rdsea/ROHE/README.md

 #### 1.2.1 Registration Service

 - This service allows users to register and unregister applications.
-Service receives commands from REST, developer can modify `core.observation.restService` module to support more commands for editing/updating application.
+It is served by the FastAPI application in `src/rohe/service/observation_service_fastapi.py`, backed by routers under `src/rohe/api/routes/`.
 - Currently this service supports MongoDB as database and AMPQ as communication protocol.
 The service will also support other communication protocols and databases

 #### 1.2.2 Observation Agent

-- Agents are currently deployed on the local docker environment: `core.observation.containerizedAgent`.
+- Agents are currently deployed on the local docker environment via `src/rohe/observation/analysis/containerized_agent/`.
 - Remote deployment is supported via K8s manifests in each application's k8s/ directory.

 ## 2. Orchestration Service